-With products and services depending largely on design skills to appeal to their customers, the demand for good design skills is increasing day by the day.
+With products and services depending largely on good design to appeal to their customers, the demand for designers with excellent design skills is increasing day by the day.

 Today’s graphic designers come from all sorts of backgrounds.
 Some took courses in school while others took it upon themselves to learn design.
 If you’re one of the latter and need some help in improving your design skills, then read on.

 Below is a list of 10 tips as well as resources to help you get a running start on your design journey.
-These tips and resources will help but remember that it is up to you to become the great designer you aspire to be.
-It takes time, patience and determination to become a really good designer.
-But once you have acquired the skills they will stay with you permanently.
-Secondly, the idea here is to improve your skills with practice and develop good design aesthetic skills over time.
-Lastly, remember skills can be developed with practice.
+Use these tips and resources to work on becoming the great designer you want to be.
+It takes time, patience, and determination.
+Once you have acquired the skills, they will stay with you permanently.
+The idea here is to improve your skills with practice and develop good design aesthetic skills over time.

 01. Get a design crash course through interactive tutorials

 The dilemma is this: you’re pressed for time and money but you need to learn the basics of design, including terms and main principles fast.
-If that’s the case, then a hands-on tutorial like Canva’s 30 interactive design tutorials could be exactly what you need.
+If that’s the case, then a hands-on tutorial like the Canva Design School tutorials is exactly what you need.

 These tutorials can equip you with the foundation you need by giving you a design principle or lesson to focus on, then asking you to apply or practice that principle immediately.
 It’s intuitive learning and can be immediately applied to your future design projects.

-Of course, it’s best to finish all 30 design tutorials, but if you want a crash course, here are some tutorials you can start with and use instantly:
+Of course, it’s best to finish all of the design tutorials, but if you want a crash course, here are some tutorials you can start with and use instantly:

 02. Follow design blogs and read design books

-Any student knows that learning is an ongoing process.
-With an ever-changing industry, it’s easy to get lost, or worse, become irrelevant if you don’t keep up.
-So, as a self-learner, you’ll need to remain updated with the latest news and trends by following design blogs and reading design books.
+Learning is an ongoing process.
+With an ever-changing industry, it’s easy to get lost or worse, become irrelevant if you don’t keep up.
+As a self-learner, you’ll need to remain updated with the latest news and trends by following design blogs and reading design books.

 Here are some design blogs to spend some time daily reading: